Characters sheet for the novel and James Bond film Goldfinger.

 - Distinguished Gentleman's Pipe: He smokes one prior to his meeting with Goldfinger.

 - Even Evil Has Standards: Refuses to take part in Operation Grand Slam, the Big Bad's Evil Plan.

 - He Knows Too Much: The reason why he gets killed by Oddjob on Goldfinger's orders.

 - The Mafia: One of the mafiosi who have a meeting with Goldfinger.

-Played by: Nadja ReginA belly dancer seen in the pre-title sequence.
-Bond walks into a bar after planting his explosives, Bonita is dancing in the middle of the bar much to the delight of the men gathered around her.
+A belly dancer seen in the pre-title sequence.
+Bond walks into a bar after planting his explosives at the drug refining hideout belonging to Mr. Ramirez.
+Bonita is seen dancing there much to the delight of the men gathered around her.
 Most of the customers disappear when the detonator explodes, leaving her to retire to her room and take a bath.
-Bond then follows her for some unfinished business (she seems to have met Bond before).
+Bond then follows her for (apparently) some unfinished business.

 - All There in the Manual: Her name isn't mentioned in the movie.